mjankari/ee309-lab-report-3/main.typ

-Clamp essentially means by holding or clamping a level, The voltage will stay in place and will not go above nor below the chosen level, It achieves that by adding a DC level to an AC signal.
+Clamp essentially means by holding or clamping a level, The voltage will stay in place and will not go above nor below the chosen level, It achieves that by adding a capacitor to the circuit.

 === Question 2